Educational Information:

 Curious by nature, I spontaneously tend to observe, to listen and to understand people as well as my surroundings.
 Originally from Montreal, I started travelling on a journey that took me to different countries and different cultures.
 I was fascinated to witness how life expresses itself in different places on the planet, to experience the unique relationship between humans and their environment in each place and its consequences.
 During that life experience period, a new curiosity arose, a new quest: the desire of a better understanding of human beings, the interrelations between the physical, physiological, emotional and the spiritual.
 This led me to study shiatsu massage therapy based on the principles of Traditional Chinese Medicine, and to engage thereafter into rigorous osteopathic studies.
 These tools allowed me to better understand myself in order to be able to help others on a healing journey of their own.

-I am grateful for this opportunity to serve the Whitehorse community this winter in English or French.
+I am grateful for this opportunity to serve the Whitehorse community in English or French.
 My objective is to offer support to your healing process.
 As every story is unique, it will be together as a team, that we will find the right tailored path towards an improved balance, mobility and general health.

 I looking forward to meeting you and working together!